 Regular supervision and consultation with colleagues

 Medicare does cover counselling for trauma issues.
 To qualify for the Medicare rebate, you must see a GP or psychiatrist and be referred to a psychologist or mental health social worker.
+If you do not have a regular GP, you can claim your Medicare rebate by speaking with our GP partner to obtain your bulk billed Mental Health Treatment Plan (MHTP).

 Under the system, patients can claim up to 10 sessions per calendar year.
-Medicare rebates range from $75.95 to $126.50 per session, covering the vast majority of service fees.

 To learn more about the process of claiming a Medicare rebate, you can read our how-to guide or alternatively visit our Medicare page to help you understand the Medicare process.

 Don’t suffer in silence.
 Don’t dismiss your symptoms and struggle alone.
 Here at Talked, you can book an unlimited free consultation today with one of our incredible therapists and psychologists.
 Furthermore, if you’ve suffered a psychological injury at your workplace, you may be able to connect with a psychologist via our workers' compensation program.